 Making an appointment with a credit counsellor is a huge step to attaining financial freedom.
 Credit counsellors help individuals take control of their debt by evaluating their financial situation and offering debt relief solutions.
 These trained professionals typically start by evaluating your debt and budget.
 Depending on your financial situation, you may be able to find a solution through a mere adjustment of your budget.
 However, in more severe cases, you may be suggested other debt relief programs such as:

-debt management options
+- A debt management program

 8. Avoid Guilt, Stay motivated